we-commit-coding-felonies/ProjectTwEaked/ISSUE_TEMPLATE.md

 **Tickets that do not conform to this template will be closed without comment**

-Exact ProjectE version (do not say "latest", "latest on Curse", or similar):
+Exact ProjectTwEaked version (do not say "latest", "latest on Curse", or similar):

 Exact Forge version: